jsenv/core/readme.md

 ![test file page screenshot](./docs/main/main-example-exploring-file-a.png)

 As shown in the image above there is an empty blank page.
 It's because executing `Math.max.test.html` displays nothing on the page and execution did not throw.
-You can ignore the black toolbar at the bottom of the page for now.
-This toolbar is documented later.
+You can ignore the black toolbar at the bottom of the page for now, it is documented later.

 If you update `Math.max.test.html` to make it fail